What you need to know

 - Sales skills.
 Travel agents must be able to persuade clients to buy transportation, lodging, or tours.
 Sometimes they might need to persuade tour operators, airline staff, or others to take care of their clients’ special needs.
 Earnings for many travel agents depend on commissions and service fees.

-The ability of travelers to use the Internet to research vacations and book their own trips is expected to continue to suppress demand for travel agents.
-Job prospects should be best for travel agents who specialize in specific destinations or particular types of travelers.
+However, the ability of travelers to use online resources to research vacations and book their own trips is expected to continue to limit demand for travel agents.

 Employers generally require candidates to have at least a high school diploma, but may prefer those who have a college degree or who have taken classes related to the travel industry.